-This policy will be reviewed and approved by the Nova Board of trustees every year.
+This policy will be reviewed and approved by the governing board every year.

-Whenever changes to the admission arrangements are proposed (except where the change is an increase to the PAN), the Local Governing Board will consult on these changes.

-The Local Governing Board will consult on the admission arrangements at least once every 7 years, even if there have been no changes during that period.
+Whenever changes to admission arrangements are proposed (except where the change is an increase to the agreed admission number), the governing board will publicly consult on these changes.
+If nothing changes, it will publicly consult on the school's admission arrangements at least once every 7 years.